 To receive a full-fledged Michigan driver’s license you will need to be at least 18 years old.
-However, since Michigan operates on a graduated licensing system, you will be able to apply for your Level 1 license when you are 14 years and 9 months old.
+However, since Michigan operates on a graduated licensing system, you will be able to apply for your Level 1 license when you are 14.75.

-For the written test you will need to answer at least 80% of the questions correctly to receive a passing grade.
-This means that you cannot miss more than 10 of the 50 questions.
+For the written test you will need to answer at least 70% of the questions correctly to receive a passing grade.
+This means that you need to answer 56 questions correctly.
 It is up to the discretion of the examiner to determine whether or not you have passed your driving skills test.